eArmada8/vato_mdl_tool/README.md

 `-d, --dumprawbuffers`
 Dump .fmt/.ib/.vb/.vgmap files in a folder with the same name as the .mdl file.
 Use DarkStarSword's plugin to view.
 Separate materials will be combined into a single mesh with this option.

 `-h, --help`
 Shows help message.

+`-o, --overwrite`
+Overwrite existing files without prompting.

+### vato_extract_imtn.py
+Double click the python script and it will search the current folder for all .mtn files (animations) and export as .glb.

+The script requires an .mdl file available to obtain a skeleton, because animation files do not come with a skeleton.
+If 00_base.mdl is available, it will always be chosen, even if another .mdl is also in the folder, otherwise it will choose the first file it finds.
+(I did not write in logic to choose, or a menu system...  please just put a single .mdl file in the folder.)

+**Command line arguments:**
+`vato_extract_imtn.py [-h] [-t] [-d] [-o] mtn_filename`

+`-t, --textformat`
+Output .gltf/.bin format instead of .glb format.

+`-h, --help`
+Shows help message.